romnegrillo/django-rest-api/README.md

 # Django REST Framework

 Sample Backend Django App for practicing Django REST Framework for creating RESTful APIs.
-I followed the Django REST API documentation  as well as from tutourial by Coding Entrepreneur in this project.
+I followed the Django REST API documentation  as well as from tutorial by Coding Entrepreneur in this project.

 Topic Covered:
 - Creating a Python API Client